 1. Am I a Good Candidate for a Tummy Tuck?

 The first question to ask at your tummy tuck consultation is whether or not you’d be a good candidate for the surgery.
-This question will spur conversation around your general health and your individual situation.
-A person in generally good physical and mental health with realistic expectations and a stable weight usually makes an ideal tummy tuck candidate.

 When the first signs of aging show up on your face, you might consider nonsurgical treatments that’ll help to keep you looking youthful without much — if any — downtime.
 The liquid facelift is becoming more and more popular for this very reason.
 If you’re not quite sure what this is or if it could be right for you, take a look at these common liquid facelift FAQs to help you decide.